 What Causes Sensitive Skin?

-It is a type of inflammation that occurs when your skin is exposed to an irritant like a detergent, or a strong fragrance.
-This can cause minor damage to your skin’s surface and is a common type of eczema.
+It is a type of inflammation that occurs when your skin is exposed to an irritant like a detergent or a strong fragrance.
+This can cause minor damage to your skin's surface and is a common type of eczema.

 Acne is one of the most common skin issues which is caused due to clogged skin pores.
-This too is a result of sensitive skin that you can overcome with acne-specific treatments.
+This, too, is a result of sensitive skin that you can overcome with acne-specific treatments.

 Dry winds are a common reason for dry skin.
 Excessive dry skin may cause irritation and itching and can even put you at risk of developing other skin conditions.

-As said earlier, usually having sensitive skin is not a serious issue as some people are sensitive to certain products.
-So, it’s best to avoid harsh chemicals, fragrances, and all the other irritating ingredients in skincare products.
+Usually, having sensitive skin is not a serious issue as some people are sensitive to certain products.
+So, it's best to avoid harsh chemicals, fragrances, and all the other irritating ingredients in skincare products.
 This may help ease your symptoms and allow your skin to glow and stay clean and clear.